ntrrgc/ts-generator/README.md

 ## Installation

-ts-generator requires Kotlin 1.1, which is EAP at time of writing.
-This library has been tested with 1.1-M04.
+ts-generator requires Kotlin 1.1.
 Kotlin 1.0 is not compatible as its reflection library is not powerful enough to do this transformation.

-See [this post](https://blog.jetbrains.com/kotlin/2016/12/kotlin-1-1-m04-is-here/) to see how install Kotlin 1.1 EAP.

 Then you need to include this library in your project.
 The easiest way is to [download it from JitPack](https://jitpack.io/#ntrrgc/ts-generator).
 For instance, in Gradle you would add this to `build.gradle`: